-A calendar of medieval reenactment and medieval living history events, so you can know what events are happening, when, and where!
+A calendar of medieval reenactment and living history events, so you can know what events are happening, when, and where!
 URLs to each events are in the descriptions.

 A medieval glossary resource of English (old/middle/modern) words as they were used in their various definitions through the middle ages, especially ones commonly misunderstood or unknown to the general public (or newer participants.)